CarylThom/AllVeggie/README.md

 ### General design

-* The site has a colourful rustic style.
+* The site has a colourful rustic style, is easy to navigate and understand.

 ### Colour Scheme